Israel2000/javascript-code-test/README.md

 21. **What is the purpose of the common module?**
     The `@angular/common` module provides essential pipes, directives, and services like `ngIf`, `ngFor`, and `HttpClientModule`.
 It is a foundational module in Angular projects.

 22. **What is a standalone component?**
 A standalone component is a type of component that is not part of any Angular module.
 It provides a simplified way to build Angular applications.
 23. **What are Angular Signals?**
 A signal is a wrapper around a value that can notify interested consumers when that value changes.
 Signals can contain any value, from simple primitives to complex data structures.
 24. **ViewChildren** - Purpose: Allows you to access multiple child components, directives, or DOM elements within a view.
-Usage:Use it when querying for a collection of elements or components.
+Usage: Use it when querying for a collection of elements or components.
 25. **ViewChild**
 26. **HTTPCalls** are used to interact with REST APIs or other HTTP services.
 The HttpClient module, provided by Angular, makes it easy to perform GET, POST, PUT, DELETE, and other HTTP requests.
+    - HTTP Interceptor - used to perform various tasks related to HTTP requests and responses.
+         - such as adding headers, handling errors, modifying the request or res data, logging, authentication, etc.
-27. **ng-template** - The <ng-template> directive in Angular defines a template that is not rendered by default but can be programmatically inserted into the DOM.
+28. **ng-template** - The <ng-template> directive in Angular defines a template that is not rendered by default but can be programmatically inserted into the DOM.
 It is typically used for structural directives and dynamic content.
-28. **ng-content** - The <ng-content> directive is used to project content from a parent component into a child component.
+29. **ng-content** - The <ng-content> directive is used to project content from a parent component into a child component.
 This is part of Angular's Content Projection mechanism.
 Key Features: Facilitates reusable components that accept dynamic content.
-Supports multiple content projection with selectors.
+Supports multiple content projections with selectors.
-29. **The @HostListener decorator** in Angular is used to listen to and handle events on the host element of a directive or component.
+30. **The @HostListener decorator** in Angular is used to listen to and handle events on the host element of a directive or component.
 It's part of Angular's host binding capabilities, enabling you to respond to user interactions or browser events directly on the host element.

 ## React